12 May 2025

 Amsterdam Vs Thailand

-For almost a year we live in the Amsterdam suburbs now, after 5 years in Bangkok and one year in Phuket
+We moved to the Amsterdam suburbs one year ago, after 5 years in Bangkok and one year in Phuket.

-Every couple of days a thought comes up of what I like and disliked
+Every couple of days a thought comes up of what I like and dislike.

-This article is to keep track of these
+This article is to keep track of these, to help make choices in the future.

 Because we do know, that Amsterdam isn’t our final destination...

-The Dutch infrastructure is amazing: The public transport is not Swiss or Japanese, but it’s close; The bicycles paths are the eight world wonder, safe and convenient, there is no comparison in the world; The highways and public roads are in perfect shape and continuously improved.
+The Dutch infrastructure is amazing: the bicycles paths are the eight world wonder, safe and convenient, there is no comparison in the world; The highways and public roads are in perfect shape and continuously improved.

 Public playgrounds are ubiquitious and challenging, for our kids, and at moments even for me!

-Counterside is that a small part of the population seems to enjoy trashing playgrounds, trains, buses and public spaces overall.
+Despite the great infrastructure, and despite the broken window theory, there is more trash around than I would expect, in playgrounds, trains, buses and public spaces overall.
 In some parts of Asia, eating and drinking on public transport is prohibited, it keeps at least trains and buses spotless.
-But the real problem lies deeper.
+That would be killing the symptom though, the real problem lies deeper.

-This is a also a problem of living in popular tourist destinations like Phuket.
+This was also a problem when we lived in popular tourist destination like Phuket.
 They are full of old people.
 It's not their fault obviously, but the skewing demographics are not a good thing.

 One of the strongest driver of deciding where to live should be where we find young couples like us, with kids the same age.
-Neighborhoods full of kids are hard to find here.
+Neighborhoods full of kids exist in the Netherlands, but they are pockets.
+We currently live in a rather older neighborhood I feel.

-Moving to Asia won't solve this, as this is becoming a global phenomenon.
-Upcoming third-world-countries aside.
+Moving to Asia won't solve this, as this is a global problem.
+Developing countries like India or most of Africa are the only ones with a young population.

-Moving somewhere else will solve something else: finding like-minded people.
+Moving somewhere will solve something else: finding like-minded people.
 Foreigners living abroad are there with a purpose, not by coincidence, they tend to have better stories.
-From all the criteria in this list, people and community are one of the most important.
+From all the criteria in this list, people and community are among the most important.

 I don't know how better to express this, but life was EASY when it was thirty degrees every day.
 I walked outside and jumped on the bicycle or motorbike, the kids played outside.